Ukrainian Navy: War in Donbas and Black Sea incidents

 In August 2019, the Ukrainian Navy small reconnaissance ship Pereyaslav during their trip to Georgia to participate in exercise Agile Spirit 2019 and while in neutral waters, crew received a warning over the radio from a Russian navy ship.
 The Russians warned that the Ukrainians needed to turn away because the area was allegedly blocked.
 International coordinators did not confirm that fact, so the captain of the Pereyaslav decided to maintain the vessel along its original course.
 Soon thereafter, the Kasimov, a large Russian anti-submarine corvette, Project 1124M/Grisha V-class, was spotted near the Ukrainian ship.
 The Russian corvette's aggressive behavior only ceased when a Turkish reconnaissance plane arrived close to the Pereyaslav.

 On 14 November 2019, during the Third International Conference for Maritime Security, in Odesa, Ukrainian Navy commander Admiral Ihor Voronchenko said that a Russian Tu-22M3 had been observed simulating the launch of a missile strike on this coastal city, Voronchenko added that Russian bombers had made several similar attempts during exercises on 10 July, conducting a virtual airstrike 60 kilometers from Odesa.

+The navy was highly affected by the seizure of Crimea by Russia in 2014.
+At the time of the Russian invasion, the majority of Ukraine's naval vessels were docked in Crimea.
+Ukraine developed plans to rebuild their naval capability even before 2014 by planning to build 4–10 new corvettes at the Mykolaiv Shipyard.
+This was one of the Soviet Union's largest shipyards and it built Russia's only and China's first operational aircraft carriers.
+After the 2014 Crimean status referendum, Ukraine refused to import arms from Russia for its newly-constructed ships, thus it is unclear whether weapons for project 58250 as Ukraine dubbed it, will be built internally in Ukraine or imported from another country.

+In 2015, Ukraine received five small (7 and 11 m) aluminum Willard Marine patrol boats; the original order was placed in 2013.

+In mid 2014, the construction of Gyurza-M-class artillery boats was revived and the first two vessels were expected to be completed in late 2015.
+In December 2016 the first two Gurza-M artillery boats officially joined the Ukrainian Navy.
+A new military contract was signed for 20 vessels that should be completed by 2020.